 Marriage License Application

 Marriage license applications should be submitted through the Town Clerk's secure online application.
 Application completion must be processed in-person.
-Appointments are strongly encouraged to reduce in office wait times.
 Please note, marriage license applicants must have the application completed and arrive no later than 4:00 pm to receive same day service.

 The Town Clerk's office will be open on Monday evenings for issuance of marriage licenses BY APPOINTMENT ONLY.
 All Monday evening applicants must submit the application online in advance of the appointment.
-Please click here to schedule a Monday evening appointment.
+Please use our reservation system to schedule a Monday evening appointment.

 Each applicant must present one of the following birth documents:

 - Original or Certified Copy of Birth Certificate

 - Baptismal Certificate with birth name, date of birth, place of birth and parents’ names and sealed by the church.

 Valid Photo Identification